All Episodes

 They don't know.

-So if they if they predict ten years of incredibly massive storms on the scale of Hurricane Katrina, and we get two years of ten puny little storms, well, two cat fives that went down to Mexico and the Yucatan Peninsula, they don't know what they're talking about.
+So if they predict 10 years of incredibly massive storms on the scale of Hurricane Katrina, and we get two years of 10 puny little storms, well, two cat fives that went down to Mexico and the Yucatan Peninsula, they don't know what they're talking about.

 There's less rain when you have no tropical storms.

-There's so much common sense of the part of people that are rejecting some of this.
+There's so much common sense on the part of people that are rejecting some of this.

-But when you have a movement that blames every extreme on global warming, and then takes every unusually strong storm or extremely long drought or what have you and calls it extreme, uh without any historical context or perspective, people want to matter.
+But when you have a movement that blames every extreme on global warming and then takes every unusually strong storm or extremely long drought or what have you and calls it extreme without any historical context or perspective, people want to matter.

 I mean, a lot of people feel like they're just ants in one of those ant farms that you put on top of the TV.